Link aggregation: Order of frames

 When balancing traffic, network administrators often wish to avoid reordering Ethernet frames.
 For example, TCP suffers additional overhead when dealing with out-of-order packets.
 This goal is approximated by sending all frames associated with a particular session across the same link.
 Common implementations use L2 or L3 hashes (i.e. based on the MAC or the IP addresses), ensuring that the same flow is always sent via the same physical link.

-However, this may not provide even distribution across the links in the trunk when only a single or very few pairs of hosts communicate with each other, i.e. when the hashes provide too little variation.
+However, this may not provide even distribution across the links in the trunk when only a single or very few pairs of hosts communicate with each other, i.e., when the hashes provide too little variation.
 It effectively limits the client bandwidth in aggregate.
-In the extreme, one link is fully loaded while the others are completely idle and aggregate bandwidth is limited to this single member's maximum bandwidth.
+In the extreme, one link is fully loaded while the others are completely idle, and aggregate bandwidth is limited to this single member's maximum bandwidth.
 For this reason, an even load balancing and full utilization of all trunked links is almost never reached in real-life implementations.

 Use on network interface cards

-NICs trunked together can also provide network links beyond the throughput of any one single NIC.
+NICs trunked together can also provide network links beyond the throughput of any single NIC.
 For example, this allows a central file server to establish an aggregate 2-gigabit connection using two 1-gigabit NICs teamed together.
-Note the data signaling rate will still be 1 Gbit/s, which can be misleading depending on methodologies used to test throughput after link aggregation is employed.
+Note the data signaling rate will still be 1 Gbit/s, which can be misleading depending on the methodologies used to test throughput after link aggregation is employed.

 Microsoft Windows

 Microsoft Windows Server 2012 supports link aggregation natively.
 Previous Windows Server versions relied on manufacturer support of the feature within their device driver software.
 Intel, for example, released Advanced Networking Services (ANS) to bond Intel Fast Ethernet and Gigabit cards.

 Nvidia supports teaming with their Nvidia Network Access Manager/Firewall Tool.
-HP has a teaming tool for HP-branded NICs which supports several modes of link aggregation including 802.3ad with LACP.
+HP has a teaming tool for HP-branded NICs which supports several modes of link aggregation, including 802.3ad with LACP.
 In addition, there is a basic layer-3 aggregation that allows servers with multiple IP interfaces on the same network to perform load balancing, and for home users with more than one internet connection, to increase connection speed by sharing the load on all interfaces.

-Broadcom offers advanced functions via Broadcom Advanced Control Suite (BACS), via which the teaming functionality of BASP (Broadcom Advanced Server Program) is available, offering 802.3ad static LAGs, LACP, and "smart teaming" which doesn't require any configuration on the switches to work.
+Broadcom offers advanced functions via Broadcom Advanced Control Suite (BACS), via which the teaming functionality of BASP (Broadcom Advanced Server Program) is available, offering 802.3ad static LAGs, LACP, and smart teaming which doesn't require any configuration on the switches to work.
 It is possible to configure teaming with BACS with a mix of NICs from different vendors as long as at least one of them is from Broadcom and the other NICs have the required capabilities to support teaming.